ministryofjustice/itpolicycontent/content/confluence/enterprise/protective-monitoring-guide.md

 </tr>
 </table>

-This document is the MoJ IT Security – Protective Monitoring Guide.
-It is designed to help protect MoJ ICT systems by providing implementation guidance for a protective monitoring solution.
+This document is the MOJ IT Security - Protective Monitoring Guide.
+It is designed to help protect MOJ IT systems by providing implementation guidance for a protective monitoring solution.

 ### How to use this document

-The purpose of this document is to provide guidance on developing a protective monitoring schema for a MoJ ICT system.
+The purpose of this document is to provide guidance on developing a protective monitoring schema for a MOJ IT system.
 It must be read in conjunction with [CESG Good Practice Guide No.13 - Protective Monitoring for HMG ICT Systems][gpg13].

 **Note:** This document is a supplement to [CESG Good Practice Guide No.13 - Protective Monitoring for HMG ICT Systems][gpg13], not a replacement.